 Roast Carrots With Honey And Fennel

-Riverford's top tip - If you're a big fennel fan, rub crushed fennel seeds into the scored pork skin (with the salt) to make a fantastic, aniseed crackling.
+Riverford's top tip - If you're a big fennel fan and you're serving this dish alongside roast pork, rub crushed fennel seeds into the scored pork skin (with the salt) to make fantastic aniseed crackling.

 - 1kg carrots, peeled